CJ-SPT/Skills-Extended/Server/DevelopmentNodes.md

     - Prove your worth to gain entry

 - Welcome to the Library (Part 2)
-    - Explain what what this place is
+    - Final introduction to the "Scholar's Society"
+    - Help fix a machine in the "Printing Press"

+- The Man In Charge
-    - Introduction to the man in charge "The Scholar"
+    - Meet "The man in charge"

-- A True Scholar
     - dont provide alot of details of his character
-    - do tell the player that he was a master locksmith
+    - do tell the player this is a library that is a front for arms production

+- Tech Manual
-- Hidden Treasure
+    - From Skier
+    - Skier needs something in exchange for the tech manual
+    - Tech manual is the reward

+- Lock Picking Lawyer
-    - Introduction to the lockpicking skill
+    - Unlock the lock picking skill

-- That door can't stop me
+    - Unlock the lock pick as an LL1 assort item
     - Reach X level of lockpicking

 ## Side Quests